Chart Color Schemes

 Infrastructure

-Thornlie has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Thornlie has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely to affect the area.
-Notable ones include Nicholson Road, Garden Street and Yale Road Grade Separation, Tulloch Way Residential Development, Tulloch Way, Canning Vale Development, and West Canning Vale Outline Development Plan.
-The following list details those most relevant.
+Twenty projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance.
+Key projects include Nicholson Road, Garden Street and Yale Road Grade Separation, Tulloch Way Residential Development, Tulloch Way, Canning Vale Development, and West Canning Vale Outline Development Plan.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.